 When the unit is first powered up, the CO sensor requires a ten (10) minute initial warm-up period to clean the sensor element and achieve stabilization.
 The GREEN LED indicator will flash on and off during the 10 minute warm-up period.
 The unit cannot go into a CO alarm during the warm-up period.
 To test your unit during the warm-up period, press the test button.
 See Test Procedure in this manual.

-After the warm-up period, the GREEN power ON indicator should glow continuously if the ON indicator light does not light, see the section, Trouble-Shooting Guide, in this manual for further information.
-Do not attempt to fix it yourself.
+After the warm-up period, the GREEN power ON indicator should glow continuously if the ON indicator light does not light, see the section, Trouble-Shooting Guide, in manual supplied by manufacture of detector.